dotburo/laravel-molog/readme.md

 php artisan migrate
 ```

-Wherever you need logging, use the `Logging` trait:
+Wherever you need logging, use the `Logging` trait.
+See the documentation for more [usage examples](./doc/Examples.md).
 ```php
 class YourClass {